axondeepseg/axondeepseg/docs/source/documentation.rst

 ============
 Do you also use AxonDeepSeg and would like to share your feedback with the community?
 Please add your testimonial by clicking `here <https://docs.google.com/forms/d/e/1FAIpQLSdEbhUKqJ775XHItPteq7Aa3LDOk790p_1tq9auo9xoYS32Ig/viewform?usp=sf_link>`_.
 Thank you 😊

+.. admonition:: Anne Wheeler, PhD | Hospital for Sick Children | Canada 🇨🇦
+   :class: testimonial

+   Our lab uses ADS to segment and extract morphometrics of myelinated axons from from EM images of mouse white matter tracts.
+We have two in-progress studies where ADS is allowing us to efficiently extract this data in the context of abberant white matter development.
+ADS is very well documented and easy to use and implement.
+In addition, the developers have been very responsive to our requests for additional functionality.
+Thank you!

 .. admonition:: Alison Wong, MD/MSE | Dalhousie University | Canada 🇨🇦
    :class: testimonial